Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 4. Points tally tracker

-    - Depending on the answers chosen, each correct answer is awarded 5 points, if incorrect, x points are deducted.
+    - Depending on the answers chosen, each correct answer is awarded 15 points, if incorrect, 5  points are deducted.
 The points tally records the user’s points accumulated over the course of the quiz.

     - At the end of the quiz, the user will be directed to the score page.
 This shall be discussed in latter sections.